NextCenturyCorporation/ozp-docker-runner/README.md

 `docker-compose up`

 ## Configuration
-Commonly-used configurations can be set using environment variables.
+Commonly-used configurations can be set using environment variables which can be defined in ozp-variables.env.
 The following variables are supported, and affect the corresponding properties in the OZP backend's settings.py file:

 * OZP_DB_ENGINE
 * OZP_DB_NAME